Mental Health (Discrimination) Bill [HL]

 Overview

-The Mental Health (Discrimination) Bill aims to reduce discrimination against individuals with mental health conditions by amending various existing laws.
-It removes clauses that could lead to such discrimination in areas like jury selection, company regulations, and school governance.
+The Mental Health (Discrimination) Bill aims to reduce discrimination against individuals with mental health conditions by removing provisions in existing legislation that could lead to such discrimination.
+It achieves this by amending several acts, including the Mental Health Act 1983, the Juries Act 1974, and regulations governing companies and schools.

 Description